Nuclear power plant life management

 A nuclear power plant is an enormous investment, however if it is well maintained, its technical lifetime is very long.
 Extending the lifetime of an existing nuclear power plant may be the most economically feasible way to generate low-carbon energy.
 VTT has assisted all Finnish nuclear power plants and many customers internationally in plant life management, plant life extension and power uprate, and we have supported regulators in their review work and independent analyses, too.

-The VTT Centre for Nuclear Safety houses a unique set of sophisticated experimental facilities and analysis capabilities:
+The VTT Centre for Nuclear Safety (CNS) houses a unique set of sophisticated experimental facilities and analysis capabilities:

 - Hot cells for irradiated specimen testing